aflyqi/Training-Material-Collector/README.md

 # Training-Material-Collector
 AI Training Material Collector
 ## English
+### The background image( bg.png )is from the Internet.
+If there is any infringement, please contact me to delete it.
 This is a website for collecting Large Language Model training material texts Users can add prompts to the database by submitting input and output information Administrators can log in to the Dashboard through the Login page to manage the content already in the database, or download txt documents generated in json format.